How to Repair Drywall Cracks

 As a home or building settles, imperfections may develop in the drywall.
 With this easy guide, learn the latest techniques to repair drywall cracks.
 The only materials you will need to repair drywall cracks and even small holes are drywall (joint) compound, mesh tape, a putty knife, sandpaper and a sharp utility knife (drywall screws are optional).

-To repair drywall cracks, follow these fast, simple steps:
+To repair drywall cracks, without hiring a local drywall contractor, follow these fast, simple steps: follow these fast, simple steps: